vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/editrewardlevel.md

 ## Example

-`!editrewardlevel 1 10% off your next purchase!`
+`?editrewardlevel 1 10% off your next purchase!`

 ## Permissions

-The `!editrewardlevel` command can only be used by moderators or the streamer.
+The `?editrewardlevel` command can only be used by moderators or the streamer.